magsenche/hanazono/docs/notes/brain/memory.md

 ## Engram

+`Engram`
+: An engram is a representation of information encoded as synaptic changes in sparse populations of neurons.
+It is closely related to associative memory, and there is evidence to support the concept of a sparse distributed code for memory representation
 [Buidling blocks of memory in the brain](https://youtu.be/X5trRLX7PQY)

 1) Information si encoded as synaptic changes in sparse populations of neurons **engrams**